brundinm/brundinm/README.md

   Web.
 (2007)
-- Developed a web-based survey using a LAMP (Linux, Apache, MySQL, and PHP) stack to provide the data collection instrument for a SSHRC-funded grant to investigate students’ use of instant messaging on the University of Western Ontario campus.
+- Developed a web-based survey using a LAMP (Linux, Apache, MySQL, and PHP) stack to provide the data collection instrument for a SSHRC-funded grant to investigate university students’ use of instant messaging on the University of Western Ontario campus.
 (2005)
 - Designed and developed a digital resource repository application using a LAMP stack for the Canada-wide CAM (Complementary and Alternative Medicine) in UME (Undergraduate Medical Education) Project out of the University of Calgary.